dwatrous/mosquito-misting-controller/device_controller/README.md

 This file explains how to deliver the mm-controller service

 ## Tools required to deliver mm-controller
+The following tools are used to build and deliver the mm_controller service

+### Required tools

 * git
   * Linux: `sudo apt install git fdisk`